-Slow Cooker Sweet Potato Quinoa Chili (High Protein Vegan)
+Slow Cooker Sweet Potato Quinoa Chili (Thick & Cozy)

 Sometimes you need a break from meat, but you are terrified of being hungry an hour after dinner.
 I get it.
 This Slow Cooker Sweet Potato Quinoa Chili is the answer.